 It's rare to find a daycare that isn't in need of more toys.
 With so many children to entertain, daycares run through toys pretty fast.
 Thumb through your phone book to find daycares near you.
 A quick phone call to the daycare center director is all it takes to see if they want your toys.

-There are a number of shelters that will gladly take your kids' gently-used toys.
+Many shelters will gladly take your kids' gently-used toys.
 Shelters for abused women and the homeless are often overlooked as toy donation sites, but children end up at these locations too.
 Look for shelters in your area through the phone book or online to brighten up someone's life in the darkest of circumstances.

 6. Children's Homes

 Children's homes are another place where you can donate used toys for other kids in need.
 Groups of kids live together in children's homes, so toys are always in demand.
 The number of children's homes has gone down over the years, but there are still plenty to choose from globally.
 The children's home director can tell you if they need toy donations and where to send them.

 7. Military Families

 From newborns to school-age kids, local churches provide child care services to a variety of children during church-related events and Sunday services.
 The children's ministry coordinator will be glad to let you know where you can drop off your box of toys.

 9. Social Services

 Your local social services division can connect you to a variety of kids who would love to play with your child's unwanted toys.
 This state department can get your donated toys to families who are less fortunate or to children in foster care where resources may be limited.

 10. Police and Fire Departments